 The body then spends the next day cleaning itself by having a fight inside the body.

 I am sure my immune system will adapt and fight these problems inside the water, providing I am not undernourished or physically weak from improper food or other illness.
+ISOLATION OF PROBLEMS

 Using myself as the test subject or in colloquial terms, I am the Guinea Pig; I can slowly methodically isolate food and drink variables.

 I believe this is impossible, or almost impossible task, I believe everyone who travels anywhere whether the wish to or not drinks the water.